GlassAlpha/glassalpha/site/docs/getting-started/installation.md

 **Tip:** Run `glassalpha doctor` after installation to check your environment and see what features are available.

-**Why HTML by default?** Lighter, portable, works anywhere.
-PDF available via optional `docs` extra for professional reports.
+**Why HTML by default?** Fast, portable, works everywhere.
+PDF export available via optional `all` extra for regulatory submissions.

 ### Quick start (recommended for new users)